DR. SEUSS’S RED FISH, BLUE FISH: Episodes 1.1-1.3

 When the friends jump into a neighbor’s leaf pile and scatter them everywhere, Red Fish and Blue Fish offer to clean up the mess they made, with some typically silly obstacles keeping them from completing the job (“gather vs. scatter”).
 Red Fish and Blue Fish also learn the difference between “catch vs. let go” while on a butterfly-hunting mission, and “relax vs. stressed” after Blue Fish has an anxiety-filled trip to town.

-DR. SEUSS’S RED FISH, BLUE FISH is a fun, animated show that will keep kids’ interest, even as they learn lessons about different opposite pairings.
-The episodes are funny and entertaining, as well as educational.
+SEUSS’S RED FISH, BLUE FISH is a fun animated show that will keep children engaged, even as they learn lessons about different opposite pairings.
+The episodes are funny and entertaining, as well as informative.

-The first three episodes of DR. SEUSS’S RED FISH, BLUE FISH have a moral worldview, as Red Fish and Blue Fish are good friends who often work together to come up with creative solutions to their problems.
-The characters are presented as being kind, inviting new friends to join in their fun, and sharing a first-place prize with others.
-One episode does mention Halloween but features no occult elements.
-There are some instances of cartoon and action violence, such as the fish being launched into the air and crashing back to earth, or driving unsafely, but other than that, there is no objectionable content.
+The first three episodes of DR. SEUSS’S RED FISH, BLUE FISH have a strong moral worldview, as Red Fish and Blue Fish are good friends who often work together to come up with creative solutions to their problems.
+The characters are presented as being kind, inviting new friends to join in their fun, and share a first-place prize with others.
+One segment in Episode 2 features Halloween, with references to witch outfits, carved pumpkins and a mummy costume.
+Also, there instances of cartoon and action violence, such as the fish being launched into the air and crashing back to earth, or driving unsafely.
+Otherwise, however, the first three episodes of DR. SEUSS’S RED FISH, BLUE FISH have no objectionable content.